clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/uploading-videos.md

 1. **Invitation to upload**

-   You will receive an email from the conference organizer (via Clowdr) requesting you to upload your video(s) to the platform.
+   You will receive an email from the conference organizer (via Midspace) requesting you to upload your video(s) to the platform.
 This email will include a direct link to the upload page.
 There is no need to log in!

 2. **Upload video**